Resolving issues before divorce in North Carolina

 No agreement between the parties can bind the court in regards to support, custody, visitation rights, or the education of a child.
 However, a court will presume that the agreed-upon terms in your separation agreement were in the best interests of the child at the time the parties executed the agreement.

 A separation agreement must be voluntary.
 Neither party can be forced or coerced to sign such an agreement.
 It is important to understand that a separation agreement is not a court order and the court will not force your spouse to comply with the agreement using the contempt powers of the court.
 To ensure compliance, you may sue your spouse for breach of contract if he/she violates the separation agreement.
-Contact the experienced family law attorneys of Haas Tharrington, P.A. to guide you through the legal process of drafting, reviewing and negotiating a separation agreement, or if you or your ex-spouse are currently in breach of a separation agreement.
+Contact the experienced family law attorneys of Haas & Associates, P.A. to guide you through the legal process of drafting, reviewing and negotiating a separation agreement, or if you or your ex-spouse are currently in breach of a separation agreement.

 For a new and innovative approach to separation and divorce where you have access to experts other than just attorneys, please visit our Green Divorce page, where we are proud to offer a collaborative and holistic model of non-litigation based resolution.